dimi-fn/breakTheHabit/README.md

 ## Website Functionality

-* Users are able to login
+* Users are able to register and login
 * Users are able to choose a habit they want to track (e.g water, exercise, 8 hours of sleep) and choose the frequency at which they want to track the habit
 * Users are able to track a habit and see their progress as long as they provide updates about their habit current state